Alchus/scout-stuff/README.md

 - April 9 2022 - Finished Scout requirements

 *There aren't a lot of outdoor skills taught in the Scout requirements; it's mostly an introduction to scouting as an organization, and its goals and principles.
 I didn't know the difference between a clove hitch and two half hitches (a clove hitch wraps the anchor twice), and I had forgotten how to tie a taut-line hitch.*

+- May 18 2022 - Finished Tenderfoot requirements / review with Dad.